Taroona - Bonnet Hill

 In terms of cultural diversity, Taroona - Bonnet Hill records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Taroona-Bonnet Hill demonstrated higher cultural diversity, with 10.7% speaking a language other than English at home and 24.5% born overseas.
-Christianity was the predominant religion, comprising 30.0%.
-Buddhism's representation was higher at 1.5%, compared to Greater Hobart's 1.2%.
+Taroona-Bonnet Hill, in its cultural diversity, exceeds the average with 10.7% of residents speaking a language other than English at home and 24.5% born overseas.
+Christianity is the dominant religion here, making up 30.0%.
+Notably, Buddhism, at 1.5%, is slightly higher compared to Greater Hobart's 1.4%.

 Frequently Asked Questions - Diversity